 Kristian Kaarna is a European photographer born in Finland.
 He feels at home all over the world.
-Kristian Kaarna has studied, lived and worked in international capitals throughout his adult life (Paris, Madrid, Barcelona, Helsinki, Brussels, Hong Kong).
-Today, he spends most of his time in rural Spain, taking advantage of the remote work opportunities of modern technology.
+Kristian Kaarna has studied, lived and worked in international capitals throughout his adult life (Paris, Milan, Helsinki, Madrid, Barcelona, Brussels, Hong Kong).
+Today, he spends lot of his time in rural Spain, taking advantage of the remote work opportunities of modern technology and photographing Andalusian countryside.

 Since he was a child Kristian Kaarna has dreamed of living abroad.
 In 1989 he left Finland for Paris to study French language and culture.
 He was impressed and fascinated by the dynamism, culture, diversity and lifestyle of Parisians.
 He felt immediately at home in this big, wondrous city.
 A new circle of friends introduced him to museums, galleries, cafes, restaurants, shops and the night life.
 Through the beautiful French language and music, a new world opened up for the young man.

 In 1993 Kristian started his journey in photography.
 He went to study at the classical photography school MJMin Paris, where he learned analogue black and white film photography and darkroom laboratory work.
 The magic won him over!
 He then studied modern techniques in Paris’s most advanced photography school, SPEOS, and became one of the first photographers studying digital processes which has changed the whole world.

 Kristian Kaarna loves shooting portraits.
 He thinks that capturing a perfect photo is not merely recording someone's features.

 It is showing and telling the story of the subject, offering a vivid sense of a person's real presence.
 His aim is to capture the deep and genuine personality of each individual.

 Kristian Kaarna has a passion for